CoLRev-Environment/colrev/docs/source/resources/extensions.rst

     },
     ...

-The interfaces for the extension endpoints are documented in the :doc:`extension interfaces </dev_docs/extensions>` section.
+The interfaces for the package endpoints are documented in the :doc:`package interfaces </dev_docs/extensions>` section.

-Registered extensions are public Python packages that can be installed via PyPI.
-An extension can have different `endpoints` (see :doc:`extension interfaces </dev_docs/extensions>` for the interfaces).
-Registered extensions contain a ``.colrev_endpoints.json`` file in the package directory (`colrev <https://github.com/CoLRev-Environment/colrev/blob/main/colrev/.colrev_endpoints.json>`_ provides an example).
+Registered packages are public Python packages that can be installed via PyPI.
+A package can have different `endpoints` (see :doc:`package interfaces </dev_docs/extensions>` for the interfaces).
+Registered packages contain a ``.colrev_endpoints.json`` file in the package directory (`colrev <https://github.com/CoLRev-Environment/colrev/blob/main/colrev/.colrev_endpoints.json>`_ provides an example).

-To *register a new extension*:
+To *register a new package*:

-1. Create a pull request briefly describing the extension and adding it to the `packages.json <https://github.com/CoLRev-Environment/colrev/blob/main/colrev/template/packages.json>`_.
+1. Create a pull request briefly describing the package and adding it to the `packages.json <https://github.com/CoLRev-Environment/colrev/blob/main/colrev/template/packages.json>`_.
 If you add an endpoint to CoLRev (built-in), you can skip this step.

-To create a new extension endpoint:
+To create a new package endpoint:

-1. Add the extension endpoint to the ``.colrev_endpoints.json`` file in the project.
+1. Add the package endpoint to the ``.colrev_endpoints.json`` file in the project.
 2. Run the ``colrev env --update_package_list`` command, which updates the `package_endpoints.json <https://github.com/CoLRev-Environment/colrev/blob/main/colrev/template/package_endpoints.json>`_, and the `package_status.json <https://github.com/CoLRev-Environment/colrev/blob/main/colrev/template/package_status.json>`_.
-This makes the extension available to CoLRev users and in the documentation.
+This makes the package available to CoLRev users and in the documentation.
 3. Create a pull request.

 **Recommendations**:

 - Get paths from ``review_manager``
 - Use the ``logger`` and ``colrev_report_logger`` to help users examine and validate the process, including links to the docs where instructions for tracing and fixing errors are available.
-- `Add <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics>`_ the ```colrev-extension``` `topic tag on GitHub <https://github.com/topics/colrev-extension>`_ to allow others to find and use your work.
+- `Add <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics>`_ the ```colrev-package``` `topic tag on GitHub <https://github.com/topics/colrev-package>`_ to allow others to find and use your work.

 ..
     Mention scripts and non-public python projects